codiechanel/gitbook-demo/flex.md

 ## space-between
 It will divide the container by the number of child views, and fill that space.
 ## alignSelf
-This is basically an override for the settings used by the parent view.
+This is basically an override for the settings used by the parent view. ```Stretch``` is the default.
 ```AlignSelf``` works on the view itself not on its child views.
 This is really useful, if each view would want to gravitate differently.
 ```
 alignSelf: 'baseline'